 As a permanent resident, you can:

-- Receive most of the benefits that Canadian citizens receive, including health care coverage and funding from OSAP.
+- Receive most of the benefits that Canadian citizens receive, including free healthcare and financial assistance for university or college through OSAP.

 - Attend any high school, college or university.